kabk/go-theses-17-manus-nijhoff/writings/thesis.md

 GAFAM have a lot of opportunity to design exploits of the user's weaknesses.
 While we small-time designers, educated in art schools, were busy designing interfaces, their big-time designers backed by GAFAM's ideals of big data profit – were learning to implement social engineering knowledge into their interfaces.

+Follow or die?

 People love consistency.
 We say we want change, but we also want everything to remain the same.
-In the case of interface the answer is _defaultism_.
+In the case of interface design the answer is _defaultism_.
 Defaultism is the term used to describe the happiness and wilingness of people to use an unchanged, working design.

 In the beginning of the internet, people were customizing everything, wanting to touch every part with their own style.
 Hell, the whole idea of stylesheets – code to stylize websites – was to have a _personal_ stylesheet, which you could use on every page on the internet.
 Instead, pages would offer their own stylesheets.
 Now after that stylistic power has been moved from the individual user to the provider, new standards came to be which we are now happily accepting, _because they work_.

 What is the balance between _comfort and surrender_?
+Between _default and custom_?

 What is the balance between _self-control and ignorance_?
 	Agency online, what a person can and cannot control.

-I would like to get your e-mail address to continue reading.
-My Terms of Agreement are just one line.

-“I will only use your e-mail address to send you this thesis in parts.”

-accept ✓ | deny ✗

-Internet marketing SEO and B2B, B2C addresses.
-Guerilla SEO !

-Why?
-Because building an audience is important for me.
-I want people to know what I'm up to.
-Because this is how we get most of our information, may it be fragmented or not.
-It suits my message, which is to be aware of the pitfalls of digital communications.
-I want to feed you my thesis and your feedback.
-And feeding nowadays works bite-sized, pre-packaged and customized to your needs.
-All I need is one little e-mail-address...

-	Letting go of the internet, abstaining - what the effects of this are.

 What are the consequences of a dysfunctioning internet?
 Which paradoxes do we face when using the internet?

 ___

-##Wild, _enfant sauvage_
+##Trust

 (The Renegade)